 JavaScript does not have enums, so this post's title is a trick question and the answer is NO.

 So if JavaScript doesn't have enums, we should probably define what we are looking for, so we know what to build.
-I willl skip type unions as this a quite the stretch from no enums
+I will skip type unions as this a quite the stretch from no enums

 • Enumeration define a fixed number of constants